NeoTech-Software/Android-Retainable-Tasks/README.md

 In order to, execute a task which modifies the user-interface and to retain it across configuration changes you will need to do three things:

 1. Create an implementation of the `Task` class;
-2. Execute the task using the `TaskHandler` in an`Activity` which implements the `Callback` interface;
+2. Execute the task using the `TaskManager` in an`Activity` which implements the `Callback` interface;
-3. Retain the task when configuration changes by overriding the `onStart()` method and calling the `TaskHandler.attachListener()` method;
+3. Retain the task when configuration changes by overriding the `onStart()` method and calling the `TaskManager.attachListener()` method;

-The Activity's `TaskHandler` makes sure that tasks can be retained across configuration changes and is responsible for removing the `Callback` listener when the Activity's user-interface is no longer valid.
+The Activity's `TaskManager` makes sure that tasks can be retained across configuration changes and is responsible for removing the `Callback` listener when the Activity's user-interface is no longer valid.
 You are however responsible for re-attaching a new `Callback` listener when the Activity 's user-interface is restarted.

 ### 1.1 Creating the task